visit-dav/visit/src/doc/using_visit/Quantitative/XRayImageQuery.rst

     ray_field:
       ...

-There are three top-level items: "time", "cycle", and "domain_id".
+There are three top-level items: ``time``, ``cycle``, and ``domain_id``.
-The fact that the domain id is present is a side effect of Conduit; all of the output data is single domain and this value has nothing to do with the query.
+The fact that the ``domain_id`` is present is a side effect of Conduit; all of the output data is single domain and this value has nothing to do with the query.
-In addition to the top level items, there are three categories of metadata: *view parameters*, *query parameters*, and *other metadata*.
+In addition to the top level items, there are three categories of metadata: :ref:`View Parameters`, :ref:`Query Parameters`, and :ref:`Other Metadata`.
 The following subsections discuss each of these categories in more detail.

 View Parameters
 +++++++++++++++

 View parameters can be found under "state/xray_view".
-This metadata represents the view-related values that were used in the x ray image query calculations, regardless of whether the simplified or complete view specification was used when calling the query.
+This metadata represents the view-related values that were used in the x ray image query calculations.
+Remember from the section on :ref:`Camera Specification` options that if the :ref:`Simplified Camera Specification` is used, the parameters are converted to the :ref:`Complete Camera Specification` during execution.
+Hence the values output here correspond to those in the :ref:`Complete Camera Specification`, as these are the values that were actually used by the query when calculating results.
 The following is included:

 +--------------------------+----------------------------------------------+